-7. Training for Highly effective training should be conducted by properly confirming and combining various elements of training as follows: enhancing Mock disaster exercise: Persons practice making business judgments and responses in a mock emergency situation. continuity • Simulation drill: Persons confirm whether or not they can capabilities, and respond to various situations which may occur in an for emergency. decision-making • Role-playing drill: Persons make responses or decisions according to their roles in the changing situation at the time of an emergency.
-In addition, advanced drills include the following: • Full-scale exercise: In this exercise, desk-based exercises and drills are combined to confirm the capabilities to make responses, including rescue and transportation of mock-injured persons, moving to alternative sites and restarting operations within the Recovery Time Objective (RTO).
-For this exercise, a situation as close to reality as possible is assumed, and drills are conducted in actual environments. • Coordinated exercise by industries and markets: This exercise will be conducted by other companies in the same trade, other industries, and clients, etc.
+- Mock disaster exercise: Persons practice making judgments and responses in a mock emergency situation. - Simulation drill: Persons confirm whether or not they can respond to various situations which may occur in an emergency. - Role-playing drill: Persons make responses or decisions according to their roles in the changing situation at the time of an emergency.

+In addition, advanced drills include the following:

+- Full-scale exercise: In this exercise, desk-based exercises and drills are combined to confirm the capabilities to make responses, including rescue and transportation of mock-injured persons, moving to alternative sites and restarting operations within the Recovery Time Objective (RTO).
+For this exercise, a situation as close to reality as possible is assumed, and drills are conducted in actual environments. - Coordinated exercise by industries and markets: This exercise will be conducted by other companies in the same trade, other industries, and customers, etc.

 If weaknesses, problems, tasks, etc. found through education and training are insignificant and do not need management judgment, corrections should be made after the process of inspection and assessment as described in Chapter 7.1.
 If weaknesses, problems, tasks, etc. are important and need management judgment, they should be reviewed by the management as described in Chapter 7.2.
 In this case, the BCM secretariat, etc. should assess and examine them and make necessary corrections or improvements only after discussing with, and obtaining judgments from, the management.
-87, 88
+94,95

-87 For the definitions of terms such as education, training, exercise, and test, international trends (ISO22398:FDIS) and the like may be taken into consideration.
-However, these Guidelines do not use strict definitions and focus on the general understandability of such terms in Japan.
-88 For responses similar to those mentioned in these Guidelines, ISO22301 describes that exercises and tests should be conducted, and their results reviewed by the management to improve them on a continual basis.
+94 For the definitions of terms such as education, training, exercise, and test, international trends (ISO22398:FDIS) and the like may be taken into consideration.
+However, the Guidelines do not use strict definitions and focus on the general understandability of such terms in Japan.

+95 For responses similar to those mentioned in the Guidelines, ISO22301 describes that exercises and tests should be conducted, and their results reviewed by the management to improve them on a continual basis.